atakehiro/Cell_Splitter/README.md

 # Cell_Splitter
-Extract regions of the cells from binary image(2D or 3D) and coordinate point of the center of the cells
+Extract regions of the cells from binary image(2D or 3D) and coordinates of the cells

 ## Dependencies
 MATLAB R2019a  or later